Rade58/r3f-physics-rapier/README.md

 We can put multiple meshes inside one RigidBody tag

 try putting cube and sphere from our example, with debug enabled

+# For better visualization

+Go to <https://bruno-simon.com/#debug> to see all colliders on his website

+just move car and in lil gui you will see physics; there you can check `modelsVisible`; I guess this will set debug on Physics tag

+# Switching from default cuboid to ball

+just set up `colliders="ball"` on RigidBody

+# Hull collider